Standalone Regency Romances

 The Lover’s Eye

-Named the Romance Finalist for The 2025 BookLife Prize by Publisher’s Weekly!
+Named the Romance Finalist for the 2025 BookLife Prize by Publisher’s Weekly!

 A Regency romance with a mysteriously gothic twist, in which a young woman travelling alone in a snowstorm is forced to seek refuge with an infamous–and dashing–recluse, whose bride-to-be mysteriously vanished.
 Perfect for fans of du Maurier’s beloved Rebecca.